Google announces Sec-Gemini v1, an AI model specialized for cybersecurity

-An experimental cybersecurity model called Sec-Gemini v1 , which combines the advanced capabilities of Google's AI chatbot
+Sec-Gemini v1 , an experimental cybersecurity model that combines the advanced capabilities of Google's AI chatbot

 Google Online Security Blog: Google announces Sec-Gemini v1, a new experimental cybersecurity model